johnneycao/PowerBI-Open-Data-for-fun/docs/Movies.md

             str(movie.addedAt) if movie.addedAt else '',
             str(round(movie.duration / 60000)) if movie.duration else '',
             str(round(media.duration / 60000)) if media and media.duration else '',
+            f"{part.file}" if media and part and part.file else '',
             f"{media.aspectRatio}" if media and media.aspectRatio else '',
             f"{media.videoFrameRate}" if media and media.videoFrameRate else '',
             f"{media.container}" if media and media.container else '',